yiwen-mei/NHL-Sports-Data-Analysis-and-Visualization/README.md

 - **Table**: Lists goalies along with their Goals Against Average (GAA) statistic.

 ### Skater Information
-- **Tiles**: Provide quick stats of players from the Anaheim Ducks, displaying points, goals, assists, and other relevant information.
+- **Heatmap**: Provide quick stats of players from the Anaheim Ducks, displaying points, goals, assists, and other relevant information.